 No matter how little or how much you paid for your RV — travel trailers, fifthwheels, or motorhomes — and regardless of the size, the chance is they don’t come with a tire-pressure monitoring system (TPMS).
 Unlike passenger cars and light trucks being sold today, RVs aren’t required to have TPMS as one of safety features.

 [UPDATE on June 18, 2018: We are considering purchasing repeater/signal booster for our TPMS.
 Occasionally, the system lost one or two tires of our toad in the middle of the trip.
-Also, we found that the button cell battery does last very long and we had to replace with a new battery every few months.
-So, it’s a good idea to have lots of spare batteries handy.]
+Also, we found that the button cell battery doesn’t last very long and we had to replace with a new battery every few months.
+So, it’s a good idea to have lots of spare batteries handy.

 Proper tire inflation is particularly critical for large and heavy vehicles to be safely operated.
 Everyone has seen pieces of tires from tread separation on the road.
 Ever wonder what happened to the trucks that lost those tires?
 I hope it never happens to us.